The Lamb Lies Down on Broadway: Background

-Production

 Writing

-The band decided to produce a double album before they had agreed on its contents or direction, for the extended format presented the opportunity for them to put down more of their musical ideas.
-A single album of songs telling segments of a story did not appeal to them, and Banks thought they had gained a strong enough following by this point to put out two albums' worth of material that their fans would be willing to listen to.
-They had wanted to produce a concept album that told a story for some time, and Rutherford pitched an idea based on the fantasy novel The Little Prince by Antoine de Saint-Exupéry, but Gabriel considered it "too twee" and believed "prancing around in fairyland was rapidly becoming obsolete".
+The band decided to produce a double album before they had agreed on its contents or direction, for the extended format presented the opportunity to put down more of their musical ideas.
+Banks thought they had gained a strong enough following by this point to put out two albums' worth of material that their fans would be willing to listen to, and Gabriel considered a double album as a logical extension to the group's output.
+They had wanted to produce a concept album that told a story for some time, and Rutherford pitched a musical adaptation of the fantasy novel The Little Prince by Antoine de Saint-Exupéry, but Gabriel thought it was "too twee" and believed "prancing around in fairyland was rapidly becoming obsolete".
+In an interview published early into their stay at Headley Grange, Gabriel spoke of the band's desire to present an entirely new stage act and make a "radical change" for the new album.

-Gabriel presented a surreal story about a Puerto Rican youth named Rael who is suddenly taken on a spiritual journey of self-discovery and identity as he encounters a series of bizarre incidents and characters.
-He first thought of the story while touring North America in the previous year, and pitched a synopsis to the group until they agreed to go ahead with it.
-It was more detailed and obscure in its initial form until Gabriel refined it and made Rael the central character.
-Gabriel chose the name Rael as it was one without a particular ethnic origin, but he later realised the Who wrote about a character of the same name on The Who Sell Out (1967) which annoyed him at first, but he stuck to the choice.
-The band also found that "Ra" was common in male names in various nationalities.
-Gabriel was inspired by a variety of sources for the story including West Side Story, "a kind of punk" twist to the Christian allegory The Pilgrim's Progress, the works of Swiss psychologist Carl Jung, and the surreal Western film El Topo (1971) by Alejandro Jodorowsky.
-In contrast to Selling England by the Pound, which contained strong English themes, Gabriel made a conscious effort to avoid repetition and instead portray American imagery in his lyrics.
-He had the story begin on Broadway in New York City, and makes references to Caryl Chessman, Lenny Bruce, Groucho Marx, Marshall McLuhan, Howard Hughes, Evel Knievel and the Ku Klux Klan.
-Gabriel expressed some concern over the album's title shortly after its release, but clarified that the lamb itself is purely symbolic and a catalyst for the peculiar events that occur.
+Gabriel presented a surreal story about Rael, a troubled and rebellious youth who is unexpectedly taken on a journey of self-discovery and identity as he encounters a series of bizarre incidents and characters.
+He first thought of it during the band's previous American tour, and pitched a synopsis to his bandmates until they all agreed to pursue it.
+It was more detailed and obscure in its initial form, but Gabriel refined it and made Rael the central character.
+Gabriel was inspired by a variety of sources for the story including West Side Story, "a kind of punk" twist to the Christian allegory The Pilgrim's Progress, the works of Swiss psychologist Carl Jung, the surreal Western film El Topo (1971) by Alejandro Jodorowsky, and settings derived from his own dreams.
+In contrast to Selling England by the Pound, which contained strong English themes, Gabriel wanted to avoid repetition and instead portrayed American imagery.
+He set the story in New York City, and makes references to American culture throughout his lyrics, including Caryl Chessman, Lenny Bruce, Groucho Marx, Marshall McLuhan, Howard Hughes, Evel Knievel and the Ku Klux Klan.
+Gabriel expressed some uncertainty over the meaning of the album's title, but clarified that the lamb itself is purely symbolic and a catalyst for the peculiar events that occur.